Access-Point-Program/cohort-3-rules-engine-admin/README.md

   - 1 DELETE endpoint for deleting a Ruleset and its Rules and Conditions.

 # Setting Up Database Locally
-- Set Up PostgreSQL Tables in pgAdmin
 - Create a user
 - Create Environmental Variables
+- Create a server

-# Setting Up PostgreSQL Tables in pgAdmin
+- Set Up PostgreSQL Tables in pgAdmin

-- Right-click database -> Query Tool
-- Paste in code from [sql/create.ddl](https://github.com/Access-Point-Program/cohort-3-rules-engine-admin/blob/2fa165b962dda1049bb8ee32e7312352060c6410/sql/create.ddl) file
-- Click play button  (Execute/Refresh)
-- Right-click database -> Refresh
-- Verify that ruleset, rule, and condition table are under the Tables tab.
-- Verify that eventtype, facttype and valuetype are under the Types tab.

 # Creating User